-Even though being a dumb and simple function, copy and paste play an integral role in your day to day activities.
+Even though being a dumb and simple function, copying and pasting play an integral role in your day-to-day activities.
 Ever since Microsoft came up with the Windows operating system, this function has existed for ages.

 It helps you in various personal and professional activities such as formatting and rearranging documents, stealing homework from Wikipedia, and copying code from Stack Overflow.
 Windows operating system also provides you keyboard shortcuts to access these functions quickly.

 It’s also possible to copy and paste text, documents, files, and software using a mouse.
 All you need to do is select the file, software, document, or highlight the text, right-click on the mouse, and click on the Copy option.
 Similarly, select the paste option to duplicate it to your desired location.

 However, if your operating system’s copy-paste function stops working due to an unknown reason, you’ll probably be facing a lot of problems in even the simplest tasks.
 Several reasons may cause this problem.

 For instance, an integral component of a program might be missing, or you might have problematic features or plugins in your operating system.
 This problem can also persist because of glitches in your system, antivirus software malfunction, or issues with the copy-paste process.

 Regardless of this issue, this article will walk you through the various solutions to get rid of this issue forever.
 So, give a quick restart to your computer and follow the troubleshooting steps below to fix copy and paste not working on your PC.

 Here’s a quick rundown of troubleshooting methods you can try in your Windows operating system to fix the copy-paste error: